openhab/openhab-docs/configuration/persistence.md

 }
 ```

-## Persistence Extensions in Scripts and rules
+## Persistence Extensions in Scripts and Rules

 To make use of persisted states inside scripts and rules, a few useful extensions have been defined on items.
 In contrast to an action (which is a function that can be called anywhere in a script or rule), an extension is a function that is only available like a method on a certain type.